 A backhand in pickleball is a shot played on the side opposite the paddle arm—the left side of the body for right-handed players and the right side for left-handed players.
 Backhands are often the weakest part of an amateur player's game as they are a less natural movement than forehands.
 They can be played with either one or two hands.

-A backhand is a shot hit from the non-dominant side of the body.
+A pickleball backhand is a shot hit from the non-dominant side of the body.
 For right-handed pickleball players, this means backhand shots are struck with the paddle head to the left of the body; this is reversed for left-handed pickleball players.
 Backhand strokes can be played with one or two hands.

 Plenty of pickleball players have a weak backhand compared to their forehand.
 This is because forehands are hit with the palm facing forward, while backhands are hit with the knuckles facing forward.